 How we are funded and supported

-We are a non-profit community organisation providing an independent education service.
+We are a non-profit community organisation providing special character education.
 Our primary school, kindergartens and playgroups receive a variety of funding from; government, tuition fees, donations, fundraising, philanthropy and international student fees.
 The primary school receives minimal government support and is mainly self-funded from tuition fees, donations, and fundraising.
 The kindergartens are mainly funded by the Ministry of Education.
 We strive to offer the best educational service possible from the combined income.
 Tuition fees are compulsory and include GST.
-The lower school offers a bursary scheme to help families who cannot afford the fees.
-Donations are voluntary and are not tuition fees or attendance dues.
-Parents and supporters volunteer their time and skills as teacher aids, cleaners, sports coaches, trustees and fundraisers.
-This volunteer work helps build a close community and reduce costs.

-Capital projects, such as the purchase of buildings and land, have been made possible by donors and interest free loans.
+Capital projects, such as the purchase of buildings and land, have been made possible by donors and low interest community loans.

-Families of primary school students (6 years and older) can apply for financial assistance through our bursary scheme.
-The scheme is for domestic fee-paying students only.
+Families of primary school students can apply for financial assistance through our social fee model that considers the personal income and asset situation.
+The model is for domestic fee-paying students only.
 Contact the school office for an application form.

 Ministry of Education Funding

 The Ministry of Education (MoE) funds our Playgroups, Kindergarten and School at very different levels.

 The Motueka Steiner Kindergarten is registered for the MoE’s 20 Hours Early Childhood Education (ECE) programme.
 This applies to children from three to five years old, and covers most of our costs for this group.
 It is based on the hours per week that each child is enrolled for, as well as on staffing levels and qualifications.
 MoE funding for two-year-olds is at a much lower level.